zacelalami/clip-flow-converter/replit.md

 - Added multiple fallback strategies for YouTube download issues
 - Improved error handling with French language support
 - Enhanced download robustness with mobile user agent fallbacks
+- Updated UI to reflect YouTube temporary blocking due to anti-bot protection
+- Focused on Instagram, TikTok, and other platforms that work reliably

 ## Architecture